jonathanconway/conwy/articles/refactoring-vs-documentation/refactoring-vs-documentation.md

   <a href="project-doc-example.svg">
     <img src="project-doc-example.svg" />
   </a>
-  <figcaption>Example: Outline of minimum order value notification feature documentation</figcaption>
+  <figcaption>Example: Outline of time-limited "Easter discount" project documentation</figcaption>
 </figure>

 #### How it helps to work with difficult code